-General water quality parameters (dissolved oxygen, pH, specific conductance, water temperature, and turbidity) were measured at least once per month during the open water field season at designated tributary, mainstem and lake sampling sites.
-These sites were selected as being representative of those habitat evaluation locations under study.
-Tributary sites were located immediately above the mouth of Fog, Tsusena, Deadman, Watana, Kosina, Jay and Goose Creeks and the Oshetna River.
-Mainstem Susitna River sites were located immediately above the confluence of the above-mentioned tributaries and the Susitna River with the exception of Jay Creek, where the sampling site was located immediately above the confluence of Upper Jay Creek Slough and the Susitna River.
+General water quality parameters (dissolved oxygen, pH, specific conductance, water temperature, and turbidity) were measured at least once per month during the open water field season at designated tributary, mainsteam and lake sampling sites.
+These sites were selected as being representative for those habitat evaluation locations under study.
+Tributary sites were located immediately above the mouth of Fog, Tsusena, Deadman, Watana, Kosina, Jay and Goose creeks and the Oshetna River.
+Mainstem Susitna River sites were located immediately above the confluence of the above-mentioned tributaries and the Susitna River with the exception of Jay Creek, where the sampling site was located immediately above the confluence of upper Jay Creek Slough and the Susitna River.
 Sally Lake was sampled once a month at a site at the west end of the lake.
 Sites one mile above the PIE of selected tributaries were sampled once during the field season.
-Additional sites at other minor tributaries and within tributary study sections not mentioned above were sampled at irregular intervals.
+Additional sites, including minor tributaries and tributary study sections were sampled at irregular intervals.
 Sampling incidence varied among all sites due to sampling priority and/or proximity to base camp.